DSpace/RestContract/workspaceitems.md

 }
 ```

 The actual data of the inprogress submission are arranged in *sections* map following the sections configured in the submissionDefinition.
-This map is *open for extension*, each type of section will expose a different JSON structure
+This map is *open for extension*, each type of section will expose a different JSON structure.
+See the [out-of-box submission section types](submissionsection-types.md) page for details.

 Exposed links:
 * collection: the collection where the inprogress submission will be created